bosamart/bosamart/README.md

 # Hi, I'm Bo Sam Ath 👋

-IP Network Engineer based in Cambodia — 8 years building and operating service-provider core networks at **Metfone**, now IP Network Operations at **Cellcard**.
+IP Network Engineer based in Cambodia — 8 years building and operating service-provider core networks at **Metfone**, now IP Network Operations at **Telcotech**.

 Direction: **AI-powered network engineer** — carrier-scale networking experience, multiplied by automation and AI.
 Not replacing the network engineer with AI; making one engineer count for more.